JaromirProchazka/Exam-repository-analysis/ANALYSIS_quality_requirement_scenarios/security-Jakub_Komarek.md

-# Security Scenario -- Grade modification nonrepudiation
+# Security Scenario -- Grade Modification Nonrepudiation

 A teacher (inside attacker) makes unauthorized changes to student grades in the Examination system.
 It must not be possible for the attacker to plausibly